Flagg Coal Company 75: History

 FCC No. 75 went into service in December 1930 as No. 2 for the Flagg Coal Company of Avoca, Pennsylvania, where it was used as a switch engine.
 In 1935 it was sold to the Solvay Process Co. in Jamesville, New York, and renumbered No. 75.
 It was then used to push 4-wheel hopper cars from the steam shovel to the crusher at the rock quarry.
 In the early 1950s the Solvay Process Co. replaced the 0-4-0s like No. 75 with trucks and dieselized the handling of finished crushed stone with two GE 80 tonners, No. 5 and No. 6. (#6 now belongs to the Central NY Chapter, NRHS along with former Solvay Process Co.
 Alco 0-4-0 # 53).

 In 1954, No. 75 and twelve other locomotives were sold to Dr. Groman and his planned Rail City Museum in Sandy Pond, New York.
-The locomotive sat there untouched until 1991 when John and Barney Gramling purchased it with the intent to restore it to operating condition.
-The father-son duo painstakingly disassembled the locomotive, moved it to their shop in Ashley, Indiana and over the course of the following ten years returned it to service.
+The locomotive remained there until 1991 when John and Barney Gramling purchased it to restore it to operating condition.
+The father-son duo fully disassembled the locomotive, moved it to their shop in Ashley, Indiana and over the course of the following ten years returned it to service.
 In 2002 John and Barney loaned the locomotive to the Steam Railroading Institute where it was used for demonstrations and to power steam excursions.